IsraelPinheiro/forseti-code-challenge/README.md

 ### Main Technologies

 - PHP 8.1: As predetermined, PHP was used as the language for the challenge;
-- Laravel 9.14: Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects;
+- Laravel 9.14: Laravel is a application framework with expressive, elegant syntax.
+Development must be an enjoyable and creative experience to be truly fulfilling.
+Laravel takes the pain out of development by easing common tasks used in many projects;
 - MySQL 8.0: MySQL was chosen for being one of the most used and well known database engines in the market;

 ### Other Technologies

 - Composer: Application-level package manager for the PHP programming language that provides a standard format for managing PHP software dependencies and required libraries;